ayalalaura/Unit1Project-Game/README.md

 - It works!!!
 It has been very rewarding to see this game come to life.
 I am very proud of this first project.
 It meets all the necessary requirements and reflects a bit of my colorful personality.

 ### Challenges
-- As incredibly proud as I am of my improving JavaScript skills, I struggled with simple syntax.
+- As incredibly proud as I am of my improving JavaScript skills, I struggled with syntax.
 The functionality is there, but I know that I can brush up on syntax and creating cleaner code.
 There's always room for improvement!
 - The planning phase consumed most of my time, so I was unable to meet a couple reach goals: creating a vertical meter to visually measure the junk food score as well as adding audio to make the game even more interactive and engaging.